Azeez Ojulari: New York Giants

-Ojulari was selected by the New York Giants in the second round (50th overall) of the 2021 NFL Draft.
+Ojulari was selected by the New York Giants in the second round (50th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
-Ojulari finished the season with 8 sacks which set an all-time New York Giants record for sacks by a rookie, surpassing B. J. Hill, who recorded 5.5 sacks in 2018.
+Ojulari finished the season with 8 sacks which set an all-time Giants record for sacks by a rookie, surpassing B. J. Hill, who recorded 5.5 sacks in 2018.

 On October 22, 2022, Ojulari was placed on injured reserve.
 On December 3, he was activated from injured reserve.
+He finished the 2022 season with 5.5 sacks, ending the season second on the team behind nose tackle Dexter Lawrence in sacks.

+On October 14, 2023, Ojulari was placed on injured reserve.
+On November 11, the Giants reactivated him back on their active roster.

+Philadelphia Eagles

+On March 19, 2025, the Philadelphia Eagles signed Ojulari to a one-year deal worth $4 million.
+He was placed on injured reserve on November 1, due to a hamstring injury.

 Personal life

 Ojulari was born the son of Nigerian immigrants; his maternal grandfather was the late Yoruban artist and musician Twins Seven Seven.
-His younger brother, BJ Ojulari, played college football at LSU.
+His younger brother, BJ Ojulari, played college football at LSU and was drafted by the Arizona Cardinals in the 2023 NFL draft.